 Increasing government initiatives and building retrofits have encouraged users across the Asia Pacific region to use such drones for various applications as a result of which the market is expected to gain traction in the region.
 Australia, along with Asian countries such as Japan, has focused on the use of UAVs for agricultural purposes.

 Major industry participants include BAE Systems, DJI, Elbit Systems, General Atomics, AeroVironment Inc., Parrot SA, Israel Aerospace Industries, Northrop Grumman, Lockheed Martin Corporation, The Boeing Company, and Textron Inc. The industry is highly competitive and is driven by technological and product innovations.

 Vertical integration and technology licensing are expected to be commonly adopted strategies by industry participants.
 Manufacturers resort to mergers and acquisitions as their key growth strategy to make their presence felt in the industry.
-Increased funding, technological association & partnerships with technology giants, and government agencies have are expected to emerge as critical success factors for industry growth.
+Increased funding, technological association, and partnerships with technology giants and government agencies are expected to emerge as critical success factors for industry growth.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.

 Contact us now to get our best pricing.

 We are GDPR and CCPA compliant!
 Your transaction & personal information is safe and secure.

 "The quality of research they have done for us has been excellent..."